MAT is a toolbox composed of a GUI application, a CLI application and a library, to anonymize/remove metadata.

 Mat only removes metadata from your files, it does not anonymise their content, nor handle watermarking, steganography, or any overly customized metadata field/system.

 If you really want to be anonymous, use formats that do not contain any metadata, or better: use plain-text.
-And most important, be careful: every format can be watermarked, even plain text! (e.g. the SNOW project)
+And most important, be careful: every format can be watermarked, even plain text! (e.g. the SNOW project) You can also print out a copy of the documents, re-scan them, and pass it to the MAT; but be careful to securely shred your printout and not leave traces in your printer’s/scanner’s memory.

 How does MAT work?